cran/lazytrade/README.md

 }

+## Testing a package

 ### Create a test script

-Run this command to create a new script with the test scheleton:
+Run this command to create a new script with the test skeleton:

 `usethis::use_test("profit_factor.R")`